 Viruses Overview of Viral Infections are not cells.
 Viruses contain genetic material Genes Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are structures within cells... read more (DNA or RNA), but they require a living cell in which to multiply.

 Structure of cells

 Often thought of as the smallest unit of a living organism, a cell is made up of many even smaller parts, each with its own function.

-Human cells have a surface membrane that holds the contents together.
-However, this membrane is not just a sac.
-It has receptors that identify the cell to other cells.
-The receptors also react to substances produced in the body and to drugs taken into the body, selectively allowing these substances or drugs to enter and leave the cell (see Receptors on Cells).
+Human cells have a surface membrane (called the cell membrane) that holds the contents together.
+However, this membrane is not just a sac, it is an active participant in the life of a cell.
+The membrane controls what chemicals and other substances can enter and leave the cell.
+The membrane also has receptors that identify the cell to other cells.
+The receptors also react to substances produced in the body and to drugs taken into the body, selectively allowing these substances or drugs to enter and leave the cell (see Receptors on Cells Receptors on Cells After being swallowed, injected, inhaled, or absorbed through the skin, mucosa under the tongue, or mucosa inside the cheek, most drugs enter the bloodstream and circulate throughout the body... read more ).
 Reactions that take place at the receptors often alter or control a cell's functions.
-An example of this is when insulin binds to receptors on the cell membrane to maintain appropriate blood sugar levels and to allow glucose to enter cells.
+An example of this is when insulin binds to receptors on the cell membrane to allow glucose to enter cells and help maintain appropriate blood sugar levels.

 Within the cell membrane are two major compartments: